Recently I was asked: why provide this information for free? Doesn’t your living depend on it?

 Furthermore, in practical terms, my approach may increase the flow of business to professional therapists.
 Some people reading this material will do some experimenting and come to the conclusion that some professional advice may help.
 That is a ‘good thing’ as the first step along the path of change is the recognition that something needs to change.
 The individual becomes more confident about how, and where, to find the help that will move things on.
 In the jargon of my professional world, this is termed resource-building!

 By becoming more aware of what we need to do, and the obstacles to getting things done, we can identify our own conclusion and act on it.
 The most successful clients I have ever worked with are those who come to meet me after they have already started to make changes.

-One obstacle to change I have observed are those occasions when we are told what conclusions to draw, and how to behave, based on those conclusions.
-For example, our families and life partners do this to us with the very best of intentions, but that behaviour can have the unintended consequence of stopping us in our tracks – of only when we are prompted to rebel against what we are told!
+One obstacle to change arises when we are told what conclusions to draw, and how to behave, based on those conclusions.
+For example, our families and life partners do this to us with the very best of intentions, but that behaviour can have the unintended consequence of stopping us in our tracks – prompting, some, to rebel against what we are told!

 There is a lot of difference between information that directs us toward something, and similar comments that simply point out, or guide us.
 Once we had spiritual teachers directing our behaviour from the pulpit, or its equivalent.
 Today we are much more able to assess information and make judgments for ourselves.
 Humankind has not been around so very long, but we are still evolving froma reactive being into a thinking self and, thereafter, to an increasingly self-directing human being.
 Sadly, I am aware that this comes at a cost as some people initiate large and unsafe ‘experiments’ that endanger themselves and others around them.
 For the present, we still need laws to contain those disorganised individuals.